KewlAashish/Machine_Learning/README.md

-# Deep_Learning
+# Machine_Learning
-Basic Implementations and Projects on deep learning
+Basic Implementations and Projects on Machine learning